felipefreitasa/task-manager/README.md

 # Task manager

-Management web application with user authentication, database, CRUD operations, attachment and viewing of files (.pdf e .txt).
+CRUD application with user authentication, database and attachment and viewing of files (.pdf e .txt).

 ## Technologies